 June is Migraine Awareness Month and I wanted to share my painful two-year journey with you in hopes some of you will have the same problem and be a blessing to get treatment like I did.

 My doctor had me take Beta-Blockers at first to help, boy that was terrible.
-My blog pressure got so low, I could hardly lift my arms and legs and was having trouble driving.
+My blog pressure got so low, that I could hardly lift my arms and legs and was having trouble driving.
 He changed me to a different type of preventative medication and gave me a full supply of Sumatratophan injections.

 I was at the height of my career and daily migraines were dramatically impacting my ability to keep my client appointments, I had to often reschedule meetings.
 It took a good hour after injection to get back on the road to pick up with my day.